oroinc/documentation/user_guide/basic_entities.rst

 User
 ----

-A **User** record is a set of credentials (login and password) that defines what part of the system, which functionalities and actions are available to the person, group of people, or third-party person who have entered the system using this credentials.
+**User** records represent actual users of the system.
+Following the :ref:`log-in <user-guide-getting-started-log-in>` they get access to the functionalities and actions pre-defined for them by the :ref:`access and permission settings
+<user-guide-user-management-permissions>`.

 Any amount of User records may be defined for one OroCRM instance.